 As someone who prefers overland trips to flying, I am very excited that this option is available.
-In many cases it is also cheaper, although the difference in costs is paid in time.
+In many cases, it is also cheaper, although the difference in cost is paid in time.
 While it takes about an hour to fly from Nairobi to Mombasa, the train journey takes a much longer time.

-Booking a ticket on the Madaraka Express is quick, easy and can be done in one of three ways.
-You can book via the KRC website by heading to this address, selecting the date, time and class of travel.
+Booking a ticket on the Madaraka Express is quick, and easy and can be done in one of three ways.
+You can book via the KRC website by heading to this address and selecting the date, time and class of travel.
 You will need to book your return leg separately and at the moment, payment is only via Mpesa.
-Another method of purchasing a ticket is by dialing *639# on your Safaricom line and following the prompts.
+Another method of purchasing a ticket is by dialling *639# on your Safaricom line and following the prompts.

-For these first two options, you will receive an email or SMS with your assigned coach, seat and eticket number.
+You will receive an email or SMS with your assigned coach, seat and ticket number for these first two options.
 There’s no way to choose your seats.
 You will then need to arrive at the terminus early to print out your ticket.

 At the time of this writing, the SGR Madaraka Express operates two daily services – the Inter-County and Express Service.
-The Express service departs from the Nairobi and Mombasa termini at 3pm and 10pm and arrive their destinations at about 8pm and 3:45am respectively.
-The 10pm overnight train schedule is relatively new and I read that it will remain part of the regular schedule if patronage is high.
-The Inter-County train departs at 8am from both stations.
+The Express service departs from the Nairobi and Mombasa termini at 3 pm and 10 pm and arrives at their destinations at about 8 pm and 3:45 am respectively.
+The 10 pm overnight train schedule is relatively new and I read that it will remain part of the regular schedule if patronage is high.
+The Inter-County train departs at 8 am from both stations.

-The Nairobi Terminus is located in Syokimau area of Nairobi County.
+The Nairobi Terminus is located in the Syokimau area of Nairobi County.
 It is quite far away from the city centre and if you’re like me who doesn’t quite enjoy the thrill of running to catch a nearly missed ride, you’ll need to leave early.
-When I checked on Google Maps for an estimate of the time to get the station, it said 30minutes.
-But it took me exactly 1hr 6 minutes to get to there.
+When I checked on Google Maps for an estimate of the time to get to the station, it said 30 minutes.
+But it took me exactly 1hr 6 minutes to get there.
 The train leaves at the exact time, so there’s no room for lateness.

 My Uber ride to the station cost me 1140 ksh.
-When I arrived in Mombasa, I got into a bus that cost 400 ksh to my accommodation for the night.
-The same trip cost my friends 860ksh via Uber.
-So if you’re travelling in a group and splitting the costs, Uber or a hired bus service might be a better option.
+When I arrived in Mombasa, I got on a bus that cost 400 ksh for my accommodation for the night.
+My friends paid 860ksh via Uber for the same trip.
+So if you’re travelling in a group and splitting the costs, Uber or a hired bus service would be a better option.

 Back in Nairobi, there was an option to use the commuter train into the city’s Central Business District for 50ksh. we opted for a Uber ride instead.

-The entire journey on the express train takes 5hours.
-The train leaves Nairobi (and Mombasa) at 3pm and arrives at about 8pm.
+The entire journey on the express train takes a little over five hours.
+The train leaves Nairobi (and Mombasa) at 3 pm and arrives at about 8 pm (8:18 pm from February 2023).
 Personally, I found the journey very pleasant and relaxing.
 I also got the chance to enjoy a ‘free safari’.